AyushShrivstava/SpiroMask_DIY/readme.md

-# SpiroMask_DIY Repository
+# SpiroMask

-This GitHub repository, SpiroMask_DIY, is dedicated to the SpiroMask project, which aims to provide a do-it-yourself solution for estimating lung health.
+This repository introduces SpiroMask, a system that incorporates a microphone into consumer-grade masks for continuous lung health monitoring.
+By capturing audio signals of the user's breathing and extracting relevant features, SpiroMask enables the estimation of lung health using machine learning.
+It offers a low-cost, portable, and user-friendly solution for regular lung health monitoring, addressing the global need for prognoses and early detection of respiratory illnesses.

 The repository is organized into four main folders:

 1. **Data**: This folder contains essential raw data files for the SpiroMask project.
 It includes two subfolders:
    - **Ground_Truth**: This subfolder holds data related to the participants who took part in the SpiroMask project.
 It includes information such as age, weight, height, FEV1, FVC, PEF, lung ailments, and more.